nextflow-io/nextflow/docs/executor/google.rst

         zone = 'europe-west1-b'
     }

-.. warning:: Make sure to specify in the above setting the project ID not the project name.
+.. warning:: Make sure to specify the project ID, not the project name.

-..
-Note:: A container image must be specified to deploy the process execution.
+.. note:: A container image must be specified to deploy the process execution.
 You can use a different Docker image for each process using one or more :ref:`config-process-selectors`.

 The following configuration options are available: